zachbogart/vanillin/README.md

 wget -O $ZSH_CUSTOM/plugins/vanillin/vanillin.plugin.zsh https://gist.githubusercontent.com/zachbogart/c01e88886855c39c4058d0baa43ec9ec/raw/vanillin.plugin.zsh
 ```

 Open `~/.zshrc` and add vanillin as a plugin.
-Might look like:
+With comments, probably looks something like:
 ```
 # Which plugins would you like to load?
 # Standard plugins can be found in ~/.oh-my-zsh/plugins/*